Mobile menu toggle

 Photo: D. Griffin Jones/Cult of Mac

-It now features next-generation Portraits.
-You can take a picture and convert into Portrait mode and change what part of the image is in focus after the fact.
-It’s really fun to mess with it on your best shots.
+The iPhone 17e also features next-generation Portraits.
+You can take a picture and convert it into Portrait mode, then change what part of the image is in focus after the fact.
+It’s really fun to mess with the feature on your best shots.

 Photographic Styles